sgmurphy/wordpress-plugins/woo-smart-quick-view/readme.txt

 - A useful tool for improving your site’s search engine optimization
 - WPML compatible for building multilingual sites
 - RTL support for better displaying right-to-left languages
-- Premium: Customizable Quick view content
+- Premium: Customizable the content on quick-view popup
-- Premium: Choose the image source, add lightbox images
+- Premium: Enable fancybox/zoom effect for product images
 - Premium: Enable/disable related products section
 - Premium: Product summary fields: Title, Rating, Price, Excerpt, Add to Cart, Meta
 - Premium: Add to Cart button can function as a single page or the archive page